jreisinger/docs/data/notes/cs/basics.md

 Running a program:

 1. Instructions that comprise the program are copied (loaded) from secondary to main memory.
-2. CPU starts executing the program, i.e. it does this cycle: fetch, decode, execute
+2. CPU starts executing the program, i.e. it does this cycle (really, really fast): fetch, decode, execute

 # Programming languages (PL)

 * notations for expressing computations in an exact and unambiguous way
 * every structure in a PL has a precise form (its *syntax*) and a precise meaning (its *semantics*)

-CPU can only understand a very *low-level* language - machine language.
+CPU can only understand a very **low-level** language - machine language.
 Machine language is created by the designers of the particular CPU.
 Adding two numbers looks like:

 ```
 load the number from memory location 2020 into the CPU